-We have some exciting new additions to our holidays to Burma.
+We have some exciting new additions to our holidays to Myanmar (Burma).

-It has been almost two years since we recommenced our small group tours to Burma and the feedback has been overwhelmingly positive amongst our clients, with the destination having a profoundly positive impact on even the some of most well-travelled passengers.
-With your feedback and the insights from our Western tour leaders and local guides in Burma, we’ve some exciting new additions to our Burma holidays for 2014.
+It has been almost two years since we recommenced our small group tours to Myanmar and the feedback has been overwhelmingly positive amongst our clients, with the destination having a profoundly positive impact on even the some of most well-travelled passengers.
+With your feedback and the insights from our Western tour leaders and local guides in Myanmar, we’ve some exciting new additions to our Myanmar (Burma) holidays for 2014.

 Bells of Golden Rock